ResearchHubZ/Short-horizon-time-series-forecasting/README.md

 - **Data Characteristics:** HTF is a 15-minute traffic flow time series dataset.
 The core fields include `date` and 46 anonymized gantry monitoring point fields.
 Each monitoring point field represents the vehicle flow at the corresponding gantry within a specific 15-minute interval.
 This dataset can reflect intra-day traffic peak and off-peak patterns, as well as traffic flow variations under workday, weekend, and holiday conditions.

 - **Data Processing and Quality Control:** To ensure data reliability and usability, the HTF dataset was checked for time continuity, duplicate records, and abnormal traffic flow values.

+Due to the involvement of real power-system operation information, electricity market transaction records, and user-side electricity consumption statistics, the complete dataset is not publicly available for privacy protection and data security reasons.
+Sample data can be obtained by contacting the corresponding author, with usage limited to academic research and replication studies.